krother/training_and_teaching_methods/planning/goals.rst

    The students understand for loops

 However, this goal is not very useful in practice.
-You cannot look into a students head and see whether they understood anything.
+You cannot look into a students' heads and see whether they understood anything.
-You personal impression is highly subjective, and if you want to assess students' knowledge, they are at the mercy of your interpretation.
+Your personal impression is hard to interpret, and a clean method to assess students' knowledge is hard to find.
 As a goal, *"understanding"* is not *specific*, it is not *testable* and *hard to communicate.*
 Essentially, it is a wordy version of the topic from the syllabus.

 Write testable learning goals
 -----------------------------

-Let's borrow another analogy from programming.
+Let's borrow another analogy from programming:
-We write a Unit Test for our lesson.
+Write a Unit Test for your lesson.
 Here is a learning goal that is both **specific** and **testable**:

 ::